EnFlexIT/AgentWorkbench/getting-started.md

 ## Install Eclipse IDE for Java EE Developers {#install-eclipse-ide}

 Using and creating new OSGI bundles, requires at least to use the Eclipse Plug-in Development Environment.
 For this, we recommend to install the Eclipse IDE for Java EE Developer.
-Simply navigate to [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/), download the Eclipse Installer and follow its installation instructions.
+Navigate to [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/), download the Eclipse Installer and follow its installation instructions.